+Video conferencing applications are a crucial part of modern life.
+Despite all the advancements, video conferencing applications still suffer from packet loss, resulting in diminished quality and video freezing~\cite{boyce1999packet,zheng2001improved,tambur}.
+This problem is exacerbated by the strong dependence between encoded frames in traditional video codecs~\cite{vp8,vp9,h264,h265,av1}.
+For instance, in traditional codecs, P-frames (Predicted picture) depend on previous I-frames (Intra-coded picture); hence, the loss of an I-frame affects many subsequent frames, causing a jarring experience where the video freezes and subsequently exhibits poor quality until the codec can recover from these dependencies.

-There are two broad techniques to combat this problem in existing systems: retransmission and forward error correction (FEC).
+Existing systems employ two main techniques to combat this problem: retransmission and forward error correction (FEC).
 Since real-time applications such as video conferencing must recover lost packets within a limited latency to meet the real-time playback requirement, retransmission is only suitable for scenarios with short round trip times.
-In all other cases, such applications rely on FEC to recover lost packets within an acceptable latency.
-FEC schemes send redundant packets, known as ``parity'' packets, to recover the lost data using traditional block codes \cite{reed1960polynomial, mackay2005fountain} or latency-optimized streaming codes~\cite{tambur}.
+In all other cases, such applications rely on FEC to recover lost packets within acceptable latency.
+FEC schemes send redundant packets, known as “parity” packets, to recover the lost data using traditional block codes \cite{reed1960polynomial, mackay2005fountain} or latency-optimized streaming codes \cite{tambur}.
 However, all FEC approaches face a challenge in choosing how much redundancy to add since losses in the Internet are bursty and unpredictable.
-Too much redundancy leads to inefficiency and wasted bandwidth, and too little redundancy leads to undecodable frames, causing video freezes and quality issues on subsequent frames.
+Too much redundancy leads to inefficiency and wasted bandwidth, and too little redundancy leads to undecodable frames, causing video freezes and quality degradation in subsequent frames.